 Positioned for a decade of advancing student success and instructional excellence, MGCCC continues to provide educational opportunities in George, Harrison, Jackson and Stone counties, an area in coastal Mississippi with a population of more than 367,000.
 Having continued the mission established in 1912, the college has stayed true to its mission of student learning and success for 100 years – an institution rooted in timeless values and worthy of enduring for generations past and those to come.

-Strategic Plan 2020 represents a shared vision among the stakeholders of MGCCC and provides the overarching blueprint for strategic planning at the institution.
+Excelerate 2030: The Strategic Plan for Mississippi Gulf Coast Community College represents a shared vision among the stakeholders of MGCCC and provides the overarching blueprint for strategic planning at the institution.
 The plan was developed and vetted through various internal and external stakeholders, including students, employees, community partners, and the board of trustees.
-All planning activity at the college is directly tied to the mission of the institution and outlined 2020 core commitments in the plan.
+All planning activity at the college is directly tied to the mission of the institution and outlined 2030 core commitments in the plan.

 - The mission of Mississippi Gulf Coast Community College is to meet the educational and community needs in George, Harrison, Jackson, and Stone counties by providing superior instruction through traditional and technological formats to offer workforce pathways, certificates, diplomas, and associate transfer and applied degrees.
 The college embraces lifelong learning, productive citizenship, service learning, and leadership development in a dynamic and innovative learning environment.